PedroMiguel424/benjvi.github.io/_posts/2022-03-14-honduras-trip-3.markdown

 <img class="inlineimg" src="{{site.url}}/img/hn/tegus/london-aerial.webp" style="max-width: 59%"/>
 </div>

 Although that was the end of this journey, by no means have I covered everything Honduras has to offer.
-Other destinations like the colonial city of Comayagua (near to the new airport La Palmerola), the smaller (more laid-back) island of Utila, and the more remote coastal town of Trujillo (where Christopher Colombus landed in Honduras) all have their own charms and are well worth exploring.
+Other destinations like the colonial city of Comayagua (near to the new airport La Palmerola), the smaller (more laid-back) island of Utila, and the more remote coastal town of Trujillo (where Christopher Colombus arrived in Honduras and celebrated the first mass in America) all have their own charms and are well worth exploring.